Constructing Semi-Directed Level-1 Phylogenetic Networks from Quarnets: Cherry-Blob Algorithm

-A network $N$ can be modified by cutting or inserting exterior structures.
-The two operations are defined as $C$ for cutting an exterior structure and $I$ for inserting an exterior structure.
-The operations are used to show that a series of insertions can describe any network if the exterior structures are known.
+A network $N$ can be modified by cutting or inserting exterior structures by modifying stems, which preserves the level-1 structure of the network.
+The two operations are denoted by $C$ for cutting an exterior structure and $I$ for inserting an exterior structure.

-\begin{definition} Let $A_S$ be an exterior structure on a network $N$ with stem base $u$ and stem tip $v$.
-Then $C(N,A_S)$ is the network constructed by removing $A_S$ from $N$, and then inserting a placeholder leaf $a_S$ along a new edge $\{u,a_S\}$.
+\begin{definition} Let $A_S$ be an exterior structure of a network $N$ with stem base $u$ and stem tip $v$.
+Then $C(N,A_S)$ is the network constructed by removing $A_S$ from $N$ and inserting a placeholder leaf $a_S$ along a new edge $\{u,a_S\}$.
 This is the \textit{cut procedure}. \end{definition}

-\begin{definition} Let $A_S$ be an exterior structure with stem tip $v$.
-Let $l$ be a leaf on network $N$ and $u$ the vertex of $N$ adjacent to $l$.
-Then $I(N, l, A_S)$ is constructed by removing $l$, adding $A_S$, and replacing the edge $\{u,l\}$ with the edge $\{u,v\}$.
+\begin{definition} Let $A_S$ be a network that contains only trivial cut edges and has a single degree 2 vertex $v$.
+Let $N$ be a network such that $supp(A_S)\cap supp(N) = \emptyset$, and let $l$ be a leaf on $N$ that is adjacent to internal vertex $u$.
+Then $I(N, l, A_S)$ is the network that is constructed by removing $l$, adding $A_S$, and replacing the edge $\{u,l\}$ with the edge $\{u,v\}$.
+This network now contains $A_S$ as an exterior structure with stem $\{u,v\}$.
 This is the \textit{insertion procedure}. \end{definition}

-The cut and insertion procedures are inverses of each other.
-Moreover, since any cycle in $A_S$ is disjoint from any other cycle in $N$, the cut or insertion of a level-1 structure is still level-1.